Maximo Torero: Education and career

-Torero earned his B.S. from University of the Pacific (Peru).
-He earned his MA (1993) and Ph.D.
-(1998) in economics from the University of California, Los Angeles (UCLA).
+Torero earned his MA (1993) and Ph.D.
+(1998) in economics from the University of California, Los Angeles (UCLA), where he also conducted postdoctoral research.
+He earned his BA in economics from University of the Pacific (Peru) in Lima, Peru.

+Between 2016 and 2018, Torero served as Executive Director at the World Bank Group in Washington, D.C., representing Argentina, Bolivia, Chile, Paraguay, Peru, and Uruguay.
+In this capacity, he took part in negotiations on the World Bank Group’s 2018 capital package, which led to a paid-in capital increase of US$7.5 billion for the International Bank for Reconstruction and Development (IBRD), US$5.5 billion for the International Finance Corporation, and a US$52.6 billion callable capital increase for IBRD.

-He worked as a senior researcher and a member of the executive committee at Group of Analysis for Development (GRADE) in Peru before joining the International Food Policy Research Institute (IFPRI) in Washington, D.C. in 2003.
-From 2004 to 2016, he was the director of the Markets, Trade, and Institutions Division at IFPRI.
+From 2004 to 2016, Torero served as Division Director for Trade and Institutions at the International Food Policy Research Institute (IFPRI) in Washington, D.C.
+During his tenure, he was involved in the establishment of the Agricultural Market Information System (AMIS), which was created at the request of the G20 in response to the 2007–2008 global food price crisis.
 He also led the Global Research Program on Institutions and Infrastructure for Market Development and was the director for Latin America.
-Between 2016 and 2018, he served as the executive director for Argentina, Bolivia, Chile, Paraguay, Peru and Uruguay at the World Bank Group in Washington, D.C.

 Torero was the chief of party for a US$449.6 million investment (2007-2012) by the Millennium Challenge Corporation (MCC) in rural infrastructure with a significant component of water and sanitation in El Salvador.
 The five-year investment consisted of three projects: connectivity project, human development project, and productive development project.
 The Connectivity Project included the Northern Transnational Highway (NTH) and the Network of Connecting Roads (NCR).
 Torero led the production of the reports, data and methodology with his team at IFPRI on El Salvador - Northern Transnational Highway.

+Before joining IFPRI, he worked as a senior researcher and a member of the executive committee at Group of Analysis for Development (GRADE) in Peru.

 Torero has worked on property rights, specifically urban and rural titling and crop choices.
 His work, cited in “The Mystery of Capital Deepens” (The Economist, August 24, 2006), shows that households with title were more likely to secure a loan from the government-backed Materials Bank.

-He is a professor on leave at the University of the Pacific (Peru) and an Alexander von Humboldt Fellow at University of Bonn, Germany.
+He is an Alexander von Humboldt Fellow at the University of Bonn in Germany.
+He was an associate professor at the University of the Pacific (Peru) from 1999 to 2022.